Supporting local

 Scotlens Academy | Developing local creative talent

-The Academy came about after a 12 year old and a 16 year old applied for one of our paid animation jobs.
-Their animations were so good we felt it was a missed opportunity not to do something.
-How could we match their enthusiasm and help them develop their talent in a way that would make them more employable down the track?
-Early stages just now, but we plan to help young local creatives – photographers, filmmakers, animators, designers, artists, poets, programmers etc – give them real projects to work on to develop their CV’s and showcase their talent.
+How can we use Scotlens to develop young local talent in a way that makes them more employable down the track?
+Our ambition is to help young local creatives – photographers, filmmakers, animators, designers, artists, poets, programmers etc – give them real projects to work on to develop their CV’s and showcase their talent.
 If we use their work, we’ll pay them.
 Hopefully we’ll get them noticed by other local businesses who may even partner us to develop a local pool of talented youngsters.
 All being well we’ll take some on full time one day.
 If we can be part of the movement that helps create good local jobs for our youngsters, then that’s a great thing to be part of.